-Risks identified as red on the risk register are reviewed by the Finance and Risk Committee at each of their meetings and in detail twice a year.
-Their discussions are reported at each Board meeting, who in turn undertake a detailed review annually.
-The Chief Executive reviews on a monthly basis after which any concerns are discussed with the Chair of the Finance & Risk Committee.
+The risk register is reviewed by the Finance and Risk Committee at each of their meetings and in detail twice a year.
+Their discussions are reported at each Board Meeting, who in turn undertake a detailed annual review.
+The Chief Executive reviews on a monthly basis after which any concerns are discussed with the Chair of the Finance and Risk Committee.